openedx-unsupported/devstack/README.rst

 It also includes the following extra components:

 * XQueue
-* The components needed to run the Open edX Analytics Pipeline.
-This is the primary extract, transform, and load (ETL) tool that extracts and analyzes data from the other Open edX services.
 * The Learning micro-frontend (A.K.A the new Courseware experience)
 * The Program Console micro-frontend
 * The Library Authoring micro-frontend